NullTale/UnityEventBus/README.md

 }
 ```

-In the unit editor, you can setup the behavior in detail.
+In the unity editor, you can set up the behavior in detail.

 ![Listener](https://user-images.githubusercontent.com/1497430/123495864-1c812f00-d62e-11eb-81a9-0144b56529dd.png)